 It does, however, add additional overhead and cost to do it, so we need to be clear-eyed about how much SSR is still doing for us and whether it’s worth it.
 Given modern browsers and technologies, it’s justifiable to question the continued importance (and additional cost) of SSR — especially when it is increasingly evident that search engines are capable of indexing dynamic sites and continually improving their effectiveness.

 Development teams often focus on a few key arguments for and against SSR.

 We need to implement SSR because it has worked before and continues to work.
 We are not willing to risk our business objectives while developers wait around to see how the SSR/CSR story develops in the coming years.

 Other big technology companies continue to invest in and have a reliance on SSR.
 It’s not just for SEO.

 Does PWA Studio, today, support SSR?
 While there are a number of possible solutions and areas for enhancement, yes, PWA Studio does support and allow for SSR.
 If you’ve been a participant in our community #pwa Slack channel, then you know this has been a hot topic of late that we’ve spent a good amount of time covering in our weekly PWA Studio Community meetings.

 To summarize the current options for implementing SSR, today, with PWA Studio:

-• Shane Osbourne (JH) recommends pre-endering the React app with something like ReactDOMServer because it is a well-known and supported approach.
-This approach is doable, capable, and fast, but it requires a NodeJS Web server in production, along with the other requirements of Magento 2.
+- React App.
+Shane Osbourne (JH) recommends pre-rendering the React app with something like ReactDOMServer because it is a well-known and supported approach.
+This approach is doable, capable, and fast, but it requires a NodeJS web server in production, along with the other requirements of Adobe Commerce.

 Our greatest hope is that PWA Studio will give you options for sane, simple SSR by opening up the server-side render rules as part of our new extensibility framework.
 We want an ecosystem of PWA extensions to grow, and they should include options for server-side render.